 The next big step on IBM Resilient’s orchestration journey?
 The Resilient dynamic playbooks.
 These playbooks started with the rules functionality, which provides customers with the agility, intelligence and sophistication needed to contend with complex attacks.
 All of these capabilities and innovations offer customers the most advanced full orchestration platform that can enable a dynamic and accelerated response program.

-The IBM Resilient IRP now features:
+The Resilient SOAR Platform now features:

 - Visual workflows: Enables analysts to orchestrate IR with visually-built, complex workflows based on tasks and technical integrations.